 What are the restrictions?

-If the contribution is cash of more than $100, a record of contribution must be signed.
+Cash contributions are limited to $25.
 Individuals must use their own resources and no contribution is to be made in expectation of reimbursement or compensation.
-There are penalties for making prohibited contributions and for the use of force or intimidation to make or restrain another individual from contributing.
+There are penalties for making prohibited contributions and for the use of force or intimidation to compel another individual to make or not make a contribution.

 The contribution rules under Manitoba's Election Financing Act apply only to Manitoba political entities.

 Political Contribution Tax Credit Information (see section 4.11 of the Manitoba Income Tax Act)